slatlas/atlasdocs/Blends/Index.md

 1. Create a Product Blend Group with the desired formulation
 2. Add all component products with their percentages to the group
-3. When ready to produce, create a Product Blend Batch selecting the group
+3. When ready to produce, create a Blend Batch selecting the group
 4. Record the total volume produced
 5. Complete the batch when finished
 6. Print batch reports for quality control and record keeping